 What is innovative is the manner in which Swan employs Philmore as his Watson.
 Periodically, the two sit together and Swan encourages Philmore to ask questions of him about the murder investigation and he will elaborate and elucidate if the question merits an answer.
 But too often Swan gives us the old "I'd rather not tell you at this stage" type of comeback.
 This is a tactic that I thought went out of fashion in the early 1920s but apparently was still a standard annoyance in 1934.

 Clearly, some of the answers to Philmore's pointed and intelligent questions would spoil the suspense.
-But in one case (having to do with the true identity of a "Mr. Robinson" who took Joyce to a hotel) I thought, after seeing the answer given in the final chapter, that telling Philmore and therefore the reader the answer when it was first asked that nothing would have been spoiled.
+But in one case (having to do with the true identity of a "Mr. Robinson" who took Joyce to a hotel) I thought, after seeing the answer given in the final chapter, that telling Philmore and therefore the reader the answer immediately would have been spoiled nothing.
 In fact it would've made the story more exciting.
 But this is, after all, a first novel.
 So I'm willing to forgive the writer for his laxity and lazy style of holding back facts until the denouement.

 Lastly, I feel it necessary to call attention to the title of the book.
 Just like Helen McCloy did with Cue for Murder, the title Journey Downstairs is one of the best clues to lead the reader in the proper direction.